andersonscreekps/andersonscreekps-website/content/our-school/enrolments.md

 Please contact the school office at [andersons.creek.ps@education.vic.gov.au](mailto:andersons.creek.ps@education.vic.gov.au) or on 03 9844 2757 for more information about our transition programs.

-The Victorian Government also has a [guide to starting primary school](https://www.vic.gov.au/starting-primary-school-guide "Starting primary school guide")and a [Transition to school information sheet](https://www.education.vic.gov.au/Documents/childhood/professionals/learning/translations/English-information-sheet-transition-to-school.pdf "Transition to school information sheet") that you may find helpful.
+The Victorian Government also has a [guide to starting primary school](https://www.vic.gov.au/starting-primary-school-guide "Starting primary school guide") and a [Transition to school information sheet](https://www.education.vic.gov.au/Documents/childhood/professionals/learning/translations/English-information-sheet-transition-to-school.pdf "Transition to school information sheet") that you may find helpful.

 ## Enrolments in years 1-6